velvet cushions uk

 Added to these challenges is that fact that the nap can easily be crushed or compressed by overly aggressive cleaning methods, affecting the lux or shine of the fabric.

-What type of velvet fabric do Luxe 39 use in their cushion covers?
+What type of velvet fabric do LUXE 39 use in their cushion covers?

-The main thing which sets Luxe 39 cushions apart from most other velvet cushions on the market is the amazing quality of the cotton velvet fabric we use in the manufacture of the cushion covers.
+The main thing which sets LUXE 39 cushions apart from most other velvet cushions on the market is the amazing quality of the cotton velvet fabric we use in the manufacture of the cushion covers.

 Above all, we use only the highest quality, upholstery grade velvet in all our cushion covers.

-Most importantly the pile is 100% cotton, a natural fibre which gives our cushions their amazing lux (which means illuminance and led to our name Luxe 39!)
+Most importantly the pile is 100% cotton, a natural fibre which gives our cushions their amazing lux (which means illuminance and led to our name LUXE 39!)

 Further, the fabric is woven in small batches in the UK using only the highest quality threads and dies.
 So, our cushions last for years without deteriorating or fading.